-The situation would have also involved hiring an electrician to acquire the necessary permits and perform the work.
+The situation would have also involved hiring an electrician to get the necessary permits and do the work.
 However, in order to acquire the necessary permits, the electrician would have needed stamped drawings from an electrical engineer detailing the proper electrical distribution to handle the homes’ load (amount of stuff plugged in and/or using electricity in the house).

 Things to Consider When Remodeling